pl853/WebApp-Security-Guide/README.md

 ## GET/POST REQUESTS
 There are 2 different types of requests that can be send by the client.
 ### GET REQUESTS
   In this request the client asks for information.
-With the GET request the browser is free to resent the request, for example, this happends when the user presses the back button on a website. (this is not suitable with for example, money transfers because this will resend the transfer each time the back button is pressed) In a GET request the parrameters of the request are encoded in the URL.
+With the GET request the browser is free to resent the request, for example, this happends when the user presses the back button on a website. (this is not suitable with for example, money transfers because this will resend the transfer each time the back button is pressed) In a GET request the parameters of the request are encoded in the URL.
 In the image below you can find an example of the GET request. </br>

   ![get_req](https://user-images.githubusercontent.com/24454699/56095124-1ed19580-5ec9-11e9-9224-5692be6ffa91.png)
 </br>